How To Talk About Marriage With Your Boyfriend

 Men are not stupid.
 They know that marriage and kids are on your mind…a lot.
 And if you are like me then you probably melt every time you see a baby in a stroller.
 It’s obvious!

 That’s why it is important you are truthful about it.
-If you have been dating for a while and believe it is time to talk about the next steps, don’t be scared to bring it up.
+If you have been dating for a while and believe it is time to talk about the future, don’t be scared to bring it up.

 Be honest about your desire for marriage and kids and how you see that in your (near) future.
 Again, don’t set an ultimatum, but let him know that you need him to think about it.